davidstrauss/desktop-configuration/README.md

 1. To disable Steam scaling: `Steam` -> `Settings` -> `Interface` -> `Enlarge text and icons based on monitor size (requires restart)`.

+1. If Windows is also on the system, probe for it:

+       sudo os-prober
+       sudo grub2-mkconfig

 ## Upgrading

 1. Remove RPM Fusion repositories for current Fedora: